 Pork blood will solidify and stay moist, while beef blood becomes crumbly and dry — one more reason why the pig is God’s Gift.
 And blood is cheap, so if you are on a budget think about it.
 Finally, blood is also a spectacular binder, much like egg whites.
 Herein lies the secret to my morcilla.

-So I decided to make a sausage bound with blood rather than a pure blood sausage.
+My blood sausage is bound with blood rather than a pure blood sausage.
 It has pork shoulder and pork fat, parsley, onions and lots of ground bay leaves.
-(The recipe is below.)

-I woke up early Saturday, schlepped down to the Davis farmer’s market and picked up my blood, as well as a big slab of pork shoulder.
+I woke up early on a Saturday, drove down to the Davis farmer’s market and picked up some pork blood, as well as a big slab of pork shoulder.
 I was eager to repay Ron for the wine grapes — not because I wanted to get it over with, but because I enjoy the interplay of favors that my world once revolved around.
 This is a life bound more closely to other people than is that lived by those who follow the principle of “neither a borrower nor a lender be.”

 I think Ron was hoping I’d make more than five pounds, as he is a hearty eater.
 But all my recipes are about five pounds, and blood sausage is so rich non-farmers typically can’t eat too much at a sitting.
 But Ron was OK with it: I was teaching him to fish at the same time I was giving him some.
 At any rate, he watched the process intently.